mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### Manage TinyPilot on 20 hours per week

-- **Result**: I mostly worked 40-hour weeks, a reduction from, and took a lot of time off
+- **Result**: I worked 35-40 hours per week, a reduction from previous years, and traveled more than ever
 - **Grade**: B-

 It's not 20 hours, but it's .
-I got married, took time off for my bachelor party and honeymoon, attended other family and friends' weddings.
-I attended Microconf and Handmade Seattle.
+I got married, I attended three conferences.
+I was out of the office for about five weeks, and things went smoothly.

+My workday used to start whenever I woke up, usually 7 or 8am, and end when I ate dinner at 6:30pm, with breaks for breakfast, lunch, and exercise.
+This year, I moved the end time up to 5:30pm, and .
+In 2022, it frequently felt like I was ending the day without getting to everything I wanted, whereas in 2023, I frequently felt like I got to everything I needred to.

 There were several week-long stretches where I was like, "Here's my emergency number if someone is physially injured or in danger."
 And fortunately, the phone never rang.

-In 2022, I only wrote four blog posts outside of monthly retrospectives.
-In 2023, I wrote four new blog posts but 15 new "notes" posts, which is what I started doing when I wanted to share something but I didn't want to polish it enough for a blog post.
+In 2023, I found more time for writing wrote four new blog posts but 15 new "notes" posts, which is what I started doing when I wanted to share something but I didn't want to polish it enough for a blog post.

-I published a lot more on my blog

 ### Earn $100k in profit